Analysis: Is Seahawks running back Chris Carson the NFL’s best bargain?

 What’s the best way to quantity how valuable Carson has been?

 Let’s not overthink this.
 Perhaps the most simple explanation is the best one: The Seahawks rarely take him off the field.
-Carson has played in 75% of the team’s offense snaps this season, which is the fifth-most in the NFL and up from his rate of 42.5% in 2018.
+Carson has played in 75% of the team’s offense snaps this season, fifth-most in the NFL and up from his rate of 42.5% in 2018.

 “He’s one of the best in the NFL,” Morton said, “and it’s hard to take out one of the best.”

-That, Morton said, also explains why second-year running back Rashaad Penny hasn’t been featured more in the Seahawks’ offense.
+That, Morton said, also explains why second-year running back Rashaad Penny hasn’t been featured more in the Seahawks offense.
 Carson is simply too good — too valuable — to give way to anyone else.

 “It’s not like we don’t want to get (Penny) the ball and we don’t trust him or anything like that.
 He has a tremendous amount of skill,” Morton said.
 “It’s just hard when you have a top back in the whole NFL and he’s doing well — it’s the situation.”

 Morton is quick to add that Carson hasn’t been perfect.
-Carson’s fumbles issues were a predominant storyline in September, and those can’t be ignored (he had another fumble against San Francisco last week that center Joey Hunt recovered).
+Carson’s fumble issues were a predominant story in September, and those can’t be ignored (he had another fumble against San Francisco last week that center Joey Hunt recovered).
 And, Morton added, Carson was responsible for two of the 49ers’ five sacks of Russell Wilson because the running back missed basic protection pickups.

 “That should have never happened,” Morton said.

-And yet, as a seventh-round draft pick, Caron was obviously far exceeded any reasonable expectations.
+And yet, as a seventh-round draft pick, Carson has obviously far exceeded any reasonable expectations.

 “We knew he could do some of this stuff,” Morton said.
 “We’re not surprised, but it’s cool that he’s taken it to this level.”